• Skip to primary navigation

 Dated: April 28, 2021 .
 Modified: Nov 4, 2021 by Kate Hahnel

-Creamy Instant Pot Potato Leek Soup with bacon and no cream.
-This healthy soup is paleo, whole 30 compliant, dairy-free, and uses just a few simple ingredients.
+This creamy Instant Pot Potato and Leek Soup with bacon and no cream is a must try!
+It is flavorful, healthy, dairy-free, and uses just a few simple ingredients!

 Instant Pot Potato Leek Soup in a bowl, garnished with leek and bacon